Towards Making a Trojan-horse Attack on Text-to-Image Retrieval: Experiments

-\textbf{Datasets} {Flickr30k \cite{plummer2015flickr30k}} contains 31,000 images collected from Flickr, together with 5 reference sentences provided by human annotators.
-We follow the split in \cite{young2014image}, 1,000 images for validation, 1,000 images for testing and the rest for training. {MSCOCO \cite{lin2014microsoft}} contains about 120,000 images.
-Each image is described with five related sentences.
-We adopt the widely used Karpathy split \cite{karpathy2015deep}, 5,000 images for validation,5,000 images for testing and the rest for training.

-\textbf{Keyword list}.
-In order to create a list of representative keywords, we first gather nouns, verbs and adjectives by performing NLTK-based part-of-speech (POS) tagging on the test queries of Flickr30k.
-Per POS, we selected randomly eight words.
-Consequently, we built a list of 24 keywords as follows: 1) \emph{noun}: jacket (96), dress (68), floor (48), female (47), motorcycle (22), policeman (12), cow (15), waiter (5), 2) \emph{verb}: smiling (58), climbing (49), swimming (46), reading (37), run (35), dancing (29), floating (10), feeding (5), and 3) \emph{adjective}: blue (346), front (263), little (192), green (178), yellow (167), pink (88), navy (6), maroon (5), where numbers in the parentheses are word frequency.

-\textbf{Implementation Details}.
-Contextualized deep embedding $e(w)$ is obtained by sampling 500 captions from all captions containing targeted {\TargetedObject} $w$ in the training dataset.
-For patch generation, we set the learning rate equal to 0.01 in all our experiments and perform 300 iterations.
-If there is no convergence, we half the learning rate and increase the number of iterations by a factor of 2 and re-start.
-We also set the patch percentage of each sample to be 0.1 and $\lambda = 0.3$.
+\textbf{Datasets}.
+We use two popular T2IR datasets: Flickr30k \cite{plummer2015flickr30k} and MS-COCO \cite{lin2014microsoft}.
+Flickr30k has 30k images for training, 1k images for validation and 1k images for test, while the data split of COCO is 83k / 5k / 5k for training / validation / test.
+Per dataset, we finetune the original CLIP, terming the resultant models \clipF~ and \clipC, respectively.

+\textbf{Implementation}.
+Recall that our TH images are keyword-specific.
+We build a diverse set of 24 keywords by randomly selecting 8 nouns (\emph{jacket, dress, floor, female, motorcycle, policeman, cow, waiter}), 8 verbs (\emph{smiling, climbing, swimming, reading, run, dancing, floating, feeding}) and 8 adjectives (\emph{blue, front, little, green, yellow, pink, navy, maroon}) from Flickr30k captions.
+We gathered at maximum $m=500$ sentences per word.
+For patch generation, we use an initial learning rate of $0.01$ and perform 300 iterations.
+The hyper-parameter $\lambda$ in Eq. \ref{eq:true-loss} is empirically set to $0.3$.

-\textbf{Performance metrics}.
-We report Recall at 10 (R10), \ie the percentage of test queries that have relevant items included in the top-10 retrieved items.
-A successful TTH attack shall decrease R10 of truly relevant images and meanwhile increase R10 of the TTH images.
+\textbf{Performance metric}.
+We report Recall at 10 (R10), \ie the percentage of test queries that have relevant images included in top-10 search results.
+A \ModelName shall increase R10 of the TH images and decrease R10 of truly relevant images.